© Unofficial Royalty 2024

 Full name: Elisabeta Charlotte Josephine Alexandra Victoria

 Elisabeth was a great-granddaughter of Queen Victoria through her mother Princess Marie of Edinburgh.
 In 1921, she married the future King George II of Greece.
 George and Elisabeth had no children, and would eventually divorce in 1935.
-After her divorce, Elisabeth petitioned to have her Romanian citizenship restored (she had relinquished it upon her marriage), and through very shrewd investments, as well as the booming Romanian economy, managed to become financially well-off.
+After her divorce, Elisabeth petitioned to have her Romanian citizenship restored which she had relinquished upon her marriage.
+Through wise investments and the booming Romanian economy, Elisabeth became financially well-off.
 She devoted much of her time to charity, working with many organizations to help children and those who were ill.
 At her own expense, she established a hospital and children’s home in Bucharest, Romania.

 Unofficial Royalty: Elisabeth of Romania, Queen of Greece